aarongorka/aarongorka-com/content/blog/aws-summit-2019.md

 featuredImage: "/summit_hero.jpg"
 ---

-A few thoughts on the Sydney AWS Summit 2019.
+A few thoughts and photos on the Sydney AWS Summit 2019.

 <!--more-->